 Each score and bookmark in your library can be tagged with a title, rating, difficulty, time, duration, key, and multiple composers, genres, tags, and labels.
-While typing in a new composer, genre, tag, or label, you may see a suggestion appear in the toolbar above the keyboard.
+While typing in a new composer, genre, tag, or label, you may see a suggestion appear in the toolbar at the top of the keyboard.
 These suggestions, already in use elsewhere in your library, are updated automatically as you type and let you quickly reuse values and save time.

 A box on the left-hand side of each text field shows you what will happen when you close the metadata panel.
 A check mark indicates that the changes will be saved, while an empty box indicates that any changes will be discarded.
-If you're batch editing multiple files, a check mark indicates that the current value will replace any existing values for each file while a plus symbol indicates that new values will be added to each file's existing information.
-These boxes update automatically as you edit information, but you can tap them at any time to change them.
+If you're batch editing files, a check mark indicates that the current value will replace any existing values for each file while a plus symbol indicates that new values will be added to each file's existing information if it's not already included.
+These boxes are updated automatically as you edit information, but you can tap them at any time to change them.